confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 # `id`: the globally unique schema version id, unique across all schemas in all subjects
 # `schema`: the structure that defines the schema format

+The schema is identical to the :ref:`schema file defined for Java client applications<schema_registry_tutorial_definition>`.

-Based on the schema id, you can also retrieve the associated schema in |sr|:
+Based on the schema id, you can also retrieve the associated schema by querying |sr| REST endpoint:

 .. sourcecode:: bash